lolopinto/ent/docs/docs/custom-graphql/custom-queries.md

 Accepts the following options which overlap with gqlField:

+* `class` for the name of the class the function is defined in.
 * `name` for the name of the GraphQL field
 * `description` of the field
 * `type`: type returned by the field

-## gqlObjectType

-Adds a new object to the schema.
-See example usage [above](#viewer).

-Options:

-### name

-Name of the object.
-If not specified, defaults to the name of the class

-### description

-Description of the object.
-Will be added to the Schema and exposed in tools like [GraphiQL](https://github.com/graphql/graphiql) or [Playground](https://github.com/graphql/graphql-playground).